tlambert03/pycudadecon/_sources/cli.md

 ## radialft

-The `radialft` command turns a 3D PSF volume into a radially-averaged 2D complex OTF file that can be used by cudaDeconv.
+The `radialft` command turns a 3D PSF volume into a radially-averaged 2D complex OTF file that can be used by `cudaDecon` (or a 3D OTF file if --3Dout is specified).

 ### Examples